 What is non-Hodgkin's lymphoma?

 Lymphoma is a form of cancer that involves the lymphatic system.
 This refers to the system of lymph nodes that are connected by vessels.
 These lymph nodes form a network.
 They work together to drain the fluid and waste products from the other bodily organs.
-The spleen is the largest organ of the system while the lymph nodes are tiny filters that strain invasive organisms and cancerous cells.
+The spleen is the largest organ of the system while the lymph nodes are tiny filters that strain invasive organism and cancerous cells.

 Lymphocytes are a type of white blood cells that fight invaders like viruses, bacteria and fungi.
 Their purpose is to destroy these infection-causing organisms before they enter the bloodstream.
 This is why, when the lymphatic system is fighting an infection, you'll notice that your lymph nodes swell.
 This is a normal response that indicates that the lymphocytes are fighting the infection.